Create A New Repository¶

 Folder Structure¶

-We will create a new queenbee repository in a folder called local-queenbee-repo
+We will create a new queenbee repository in a folder called local-queenbee-repo.
+To do

 so run the following command: